-Wat Putta Mongkon is perhaps not the most famous temple in Phuket, but it is centrally located close to the famous Thalang Road.
-If you are walking around this historical part of Phuket, a stop off at the temple is definitely worth the time as some of the architecture here is simply stunning.
+Wat Putta Mongkon, or Wat Mongkhon Nimit, is perhaps not the most famous temple in Phuket, but it is centrally located close to the famous Thalang Road.
+If you're walking around this historical part of Phuket, a stop off at the temple is definitely worth the time as some of the architecture here is simply stunning.

 The temple is made up of a central hall, which is Sino-Portuguese in style, and the roof is one of the most iconic sights in the area.
 As you approach, you will be able to see the ornate carvings on the temple roof and, as this is very much a working temple, this area also houses the resident monks.
 Make sure not to miss the yellow chedi, which is located behind the temple and which many visitors don’t even realise is there.